 Community Preventive Services Task Force and United States Preventive Services Task Force

-The Community Preventive Services Task Force and the USPSTF concurrently release their annual reports to Congress to demonstrate the close collaboration of the two Task Forces, and to provide a full picture of our nation’s prevention research needs.
+CPSTF and USPSTF annual reports to Congress demonstrate their collaboration and provide a full picture of the nation’s prevention research needs.

 Complementary Work of Community Preventive Services Task Force (CPSTF) and U.S. Preventive Services Task Force (USPSTF)